Skip to content

 By encrypting TXT records, you can protect this information from unauthorized access.

-Encryption is enabled by using the --txt-encrypt-enabled flag.
+Encryption is enabled by setting the --txt-encrypt-enabled.
 The 32-byte AES-256-GCM encryption

 Note that the key used for encryption should be a secure key and properly managed to ensure the security of your TXT records.